Office of Career & Professional Development

 Core Career Competencies

 Within the College of Arts and Sciences, our goal is that our students leave Fairfield not only prepared to excel within the world of work, but equipped with the necessary skills and experience to be the most desirable graduates available.
-To accomplish this goal, the College focuses on career readiness through the acquisition of ten Core Career Competencies.
-Eight of these competencies reflect the very essence of a liberal arts education and the competitive advantage it represents in today’s job market.
-Career management and professionalism and work ethic, the ninth and tenth competencies, gives our students the necessary tools to seek, obtain, and excel within the career they desire.
+To accomplish this goal, the College focuses on career readiness through the acquisition of eight NACE Career Readiness Competencies.
+These competencies reflect the very essence of a liberal arts education and the competitive advantage it represents in today’s job market.

 Our Staff